What is Error 1015 (Cloudflare) and How to Fix it?

 Some clients support HTTP2, like httpx and cURL, though it's not enabled by default.
 HTTP2 is also exposed to HTTP2 fingerprinting, which can be used to identify web scrapers.
 Try out the ScrapFly HTTP2 fingerprint test page for more details.

 HTTP headers are key-value pairs used to transfer essential information about the request between the client and server.
-Many firewalls like Kasada usually look for missing or miss-configured headers like the User-Agent, Referrer and Origin
+Many firewalls like Kasada usually look for missing or miss-configured headers like the User-Agent

 To avoid getting blocked by Kasada, ensure your requests use HTTP2 and match your headers with those of normal users.